ksakhtar17/Alien-Invasion/README.md

 - **Spacebar:** Fire bullets.
 - **Escape Key:** Pause/Resume the game.
 - **Q Key:** Quit the game.

-## High Scores
-Your highest score is automatically saved in a file named high_score.txt.
-The game will display the highest score at the top of the     screen during gameplay.

 ## Developers:
 - Khadija Sehar